Sanam20302/Sentiment-Analysis/README.md

-# Sentiment-Analysis-Using-StreamLit
-StreamLit App for Sentiment Analysis of given data.
+# Sentiment Analysis with TextBlob and Streamlit

+This project demonstrates a simple sentiment analysis tool built using **TextBlob** and **Streamlit**.

 In this application,
+- There are three options available.
+- One, Checking polarity of single text.
+- Two, cleaning the text(ie. Removing numbers and special characters).
-- First, we will be asked to upload a csv file containing a column named "quotes".
+- Three, it is asked to upload a csv file containing a column named "text".
-- This column should contain different quotes for sentiment analysis.
+- This column should contain different texts for sentiment analysis.
 - Textblob will work on this data.
 - Then outputs a new dataframe with an additional column named "sentiment".
-- This additional column contains the polarity(Positive, Negative, Neutral) of the respective quotes.
+- This additional column contains the sentiment(Positive, Negative, Neutral) of the respective text.
 - User can download this new csv file by clicking the download button.

+Built with Streamlit, the app features an interactive and user-friendly interface, making it easy to explore sentiment analysis in real time.